olledejong/Playstation-5-AutoBuyer/README.md

 # Playstation 5 AutoBuyer | The Netherlands only

+### !
+Autobuy functionality hardly worka anymore.
+I don't have the time to fix this any time soon !

 ![](resources/cli.PNG)

 *Please note; usage of tools like this to gain an advantage over other customers is not ethically right.*